QuadIvan/car_sales/README.md

   - `Price ($)`
   - `Dealer_No`
   - `Body Style`
-  - `Phone`
   - `Dealer_Region`

 ---

 ## Methodology
 ### 1. Data Cleaning
-- Remove duplicates and missing values
+- Removed duplicates and anonymized personal identifiers.
-- Convert `Date` into proper datetime format
+- Converted `Date` into proper datetime format and created a continuous calendar.
-- Standardize numerical columns such as `Annual Income` and `Price ($)`
+- Standardized numerical columns such as `Annual Income` and `Price ($)`.

 ### 2. Forecasting
-- Excel: `FORECAST.ETS()` and trendlines
-- Python: ARIMA / Prophet models for time series prediction
+- Built a Forecast Sheet in Excel using `FORECAST.ETS()`.
+- Compared results **with outliers** vs. **without outliers**.
+- Adjusted the lower confidence bound to avoid negative values.

 ### 3. Scenario Analysis (Excel What-If)
-- Price increase simulation (e.g., +5%, +10%)
-- Sales growth sensitivity analysis
+- **Price Sensitivity Analysis:** simulated how projected sales change with ±10% price variations.
+- **Elasticity Analysis:** assumed that every +5% price increase reduces demand by 3%, and simulated multiple price–demand scenarios using a 2-variable Data Table.

 ### 4. Correlation Analysis
-- Pearson correlation between `Annual Income` and `Price ($)`
-- Scatter plots with regression lines
+- Used the Excel function `=CORREL(Annual_Income, Price)` to test if higher income leads to higher vehicle prices.
+- Result: correlation coefficient = **0.012**, showing no significant linear relationship.

 ---

 ## Results
+- Forecasts of car sales values with and without outliers.
+- What-If Analysis tables showing how sales respond to changes in price and demand.
-- Forecast charts showing projected car sales
+- Correlation analysis showing no clear relationship between annual income and car prices.
-- Scenario analysis tables for business decisions
-- Correlation insights (positive, negative, or no relationship)

 ---

 ## Learnings & Next Steps
-- Demonstrated ability to forecast sales and analyze scenarios in Excel and Python
+- Demonstrated ability to forecast sales and perform scenario analysis in Excel.
-- Learned how to connect customer demographics with vehicle pricing
+- Learned how outliers can strongly distort forecasts and how to adjust for them.
+- Next steps:
+  - Extend the analysis with Python forecasting models (ARIMA, Prophet).
-- Next steps: extend the model with external factors (fuel prices, interest rates, macroeconomic indicators)
+  - Incorporate external factors (fuel prices, financing rates, macroeconomic indicators).

 ---

 ## License
 The dataset used in this project is provided under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).